roman-milk/roman-milk.github.io/pet-girl-detective.md

+===

- ****** Pet Girl Detective Ch.
-02 ****** byStoryTeller07© He patted her head.
+He patted her head.
 She looked over her shoulder at him, with smoldering half closed eyes.
 She swayed her hips, wagging her tail.
 He stood up with the leash dangling loosely in his hand.
 The look of dismay on her face told him all he needed to know.
 She wasn't going to be as much of a challenge as he first thought.

  He tugged on the leash for her to reluctantly follow.
 This time there was no verbal protest, even though she was being led back to her cage.